Skip to Content

 infraspec init # This will create a ./features directory if it doesn't already exist

-Copy and paste the following into a Terraform configuration:
+Copy and paste the following into a Terraform/OpenTofu configuration that deploys an EC2 instance to AWS:

 main.tf